 Dr. Nadeem Inayat

-Dr. Nadeem Inavat holds a Doctorate in Economics Mr. Shafiuddin Ghani Khan holds a Bachelor of and has over 38 years of diversified exposure Science in Finance from University of Oregon. in corporate sector.
-He has vast experience in USA.
-After completing his education, he returned corporate governance, policy formulation, project to Pakistan and developed his family's real estate appraisal, implementation, monitoring & evaluation, and construction business.
-He played a key role in restructuring, mergers and acquisitions. constructing several townhouse projects in Karachi, particularly in the areas of DHA and Clifton.
+Dr. Nadeem Inayat holds a Doctorate in Economics and has over 38 years of diversified exposure in corporate sector.
+He has vast experience in corporate governance, policy formulation, project appraisal, implementation, monitoring & evaluation, restructuring, mergers and acquisitions.